DataDog/appsec-internal-go/README.md

 # `github.com/DataDog/appsec-internal-go`

-This repository hosts a go module that provide shared implementations for internal details of various DataDog libraries and agents.
+This repository hosts a go module that provides shared implementations for internal details of various DataDog libraries and agents.
 This module is not intended to be used directly by end-users.